mayaanne/foundations/sprint-4/js-katas.md

 ## Description
-The concept of kata are taken from [martial arts](https://en.wikipedia.org/wiki/Kata), small, repeditive tasks used to improve your form.
+The concept of kata are taken from [martial arts](https://en.wikipedia.org/wiki/Kata), small, repetitive tasks used to improve your form.
 We use kata in coding as small challenges that we can do again and again to use different techniques, different pieces of code, to try and solve the same problem in different ways.

 This will be your first time encountering these kata, so don't expect that you will do them quickly.
 Each time you redo them you will have the experience from last time, so when coming back to these your time will decrease with each go.